 The Story of the Scarlet Pimpernel and Other Notes on Social Entrepreneurship

 The Scarlet Pimpernel is a book about an English aristocrat, who is a dandy by day and masked hero by night.
 Sound familiar?
-Indeed, the protagonist of Baroness Emma Orczy’s historical fiction masterpiece is the archetype for many a masked hero to follow, including cult favorites such as Zorro, Robin Hood and Batman.
+Indeed, the protagonist of Baroness Emma Orczy’s historical fiction masterpiece is the archetype for many a masked hero to follow, including cult caped crusaders such as Zorro, Robin Hood and Batman.

 Unfortunately, the billionaires of today tend to be a bit more public (and arguably a little less flashy) than these fictional vigilantes.
 A number of Forbes finest (including such notable names as Bill Gates, Warren Buffet and Prince Al Waleed Bin Talal) have committed the uber-majority of their wealth to charitable causes across the globe.
 Some might claim there are certain tax incentives behind these initiatives and others may argue that the impetus for being as public as possible about these charitable plans is that these billionaires tend to own large stakes in publically listed companies which means that they are essentially obliged to promote their charitable endeavors and their public proselytizing encourages others to do it.

 I prefer to compare this to the words of our beloved Prophet Mohammad PBUH, who states that: “(one of the) seven that are shaded by Allah’s shade on a day when there is no shade but His (Day of Judgment) is he who give alms (secretively) so that his left hand does not know what his right hand giveth.”

 قال النبي صلى الله عليه وسلم : سبعة يظلهم الله في ظله يوم لا ظل إلا ظله ، — وذكر منهم — ورجل تصدق بصدقة فأخفاها حتى لا تعلمَ شمالُه ما تنفق يمينه